philgyford/django-docker-example/README.md

 ### Accessing the database

-To access the PostgeSQL database on the command line:
+To access the PostgreSQL database on the command line:

-    docker exec -it myproject_db psql --username=mydatabaseuser --dbname=mydatabase
+    docker exec -it myproject_db psql -U mydatabaseuser -d =mydatabase

-If you want to dump the contents of your database:
+If you want to dump the contents of your database to a file:

     docker exec -i myproject_db pg_dump -U mydatabaseuser -d mydatabase -v > your_dump_file.sql

-(Note: that comamnd and the following two use a `-i` option, instead of the `-it` options we've used previously.)
+(**Note:** that command and the following two use a `-i` option, instead of the `-it` options we've used previously.)

-To import a plain text SQL file:
+To import a plain text SQL file, like the one we made above:

     docker exec -i myproject_db psql -U mydatabaseuser -d mydatabase -v < your_dump_file.sql